 Similarly, the sampling rate you need to use is not unknown – you just need to understand how the Nyquist frequency is defined for the SNR observations.

-Operating a GPS reflections site:
+Operating a GNSS reflections site:

-- Always remove the elevation mask.
+- Always remove the elevation mask on the receiver.

 - Track all GPS signals!
 (L1 and L1C, L2P and L2C, L5).
 If you can track GLONASS, Galileo, Beidou without costing a lot of money, I strongly recommend it.